By Ray Schultz

 In came Rabbi Wiler, to whom the untrained Shrage had given haircuts, caryying two shopping bags filled with bottles of vodka.
 “He asked, ‘Where is everybody?’”
 Shrage remembered.
 “We said, ‘Didn’t you hear?
 The Rebbe passed away.’
 He said, ‘What Rebbe?
 We said ‘Our Rebbe.’
 He dropped the bags and broke the bottles, and started screaming, screaming, out in the streets of Bedford-Stuyvesant, He saw the significance of this as being the end of the world.”

-That night, Shrage, that “little schnook from Brazil,” found himself in the room with the body of the deceased Rebbe, the body laying on the ground, covered with white linen, surrounded by men saying the psalms of David.
+That night, Shrage, that “little schnook from Brazil,” found himself viewing the body of the deceased Rebbe.
+It was laying on the ground, covered with white linen, surrounded by men saying the psalms of David.

 The body had to be cleansed before burial.
 And this fell upon one of Shrage’s teachers: one Rabbi Dov.
 “He was a kind man, a pious man.
 But had to perform this, so he took a gallon of vodka, and drank it all because he didn’t want to have his senses while he did that,” Shrage said.